 The Apache license has always been one of the main licenses to be used when open sourcing software.
 So with the shift, it really seems as if Elastic simply goes from open source to closed source.
 But that's not entirely correct.
 The Elastic License itself is definitely not open source.

-However, the Server Side Public License was first introduced by MongoDB, then modified by Elastic and submitted to the Open Source Initiative for approval but then declined.
-In the OSI communications on this decline, it is discussed that the SSPL for the major part actually complies to the Open Source Definition (simply because it is pretty similar to the AGPLv3) .
+However, the Server Side Public License was first introduced by MongoDB, then modified by Elastic and submitted to the Open Source Initiative for approval but then drooped, not officially declined.
+In the OSI communications on this decisions, it is discussed that the SSPL for the major part actually complies to the Open Source Definition (simply because it is pretty similar to the AGPLv3) .
 The additions the SSPL have made on top of the AGPL are actually even more enforcing on the open source bit than other open source licenses like the GPL.
 That seems good news, right?

 The catch however is that anyone running SSPL-enabled software (like MongoDB and ElasticSearch) is required to release all surrounding infrastructure as SSPL (in a similar way like GPL is enforcing the GPL all around its licensed code, like a virus as Steve Balmer once mentioned) or ... get a commercial license instead.
 And there's the connection with the Elastic License.
 And there's the reason why people are moving away from ElasticSearch to OpenSearch.